Tuesday, February 23, 2021

 Leslei called Guildern to confirm if what she was seeing was ‘straight up’; and if so - relay what she had discovered to Mordecaise and Pasqual.

 Guildern’s reply was prompt; “Just from looking at the .pdf file, we’d be wise to cease telephonic transmission and try a pure telepathic channel for security’s sake.
-You know I heard that is what got Elon Musk dead - while fucking around with Kurzwell’s upload horse-shit, someone ran 220v straight in - that’s gotta hurt.”
-Guildern’s checkered background included stints at the Google campus, before Amazon accomplished its hostile takeover at the peak of the death swarm from Covid-19; b.1.1.13 of 2023, so Guildern’s wry humor was lost on Leslei who was just looking for guidance on how to proceed.
-Hearing silence on a long distance transmission Guildern ventured, “Let me see if I can contact those parties and get clarification on your order; will that help you now?”
+You know I heard that is what got Elon Musk's soul zombified - he'd been fucking around with Kurzwell’s brainpan upload horse-shit, and an unidentified techno-fascist ran 220v straight in - that’s gotta hurt.”
+Guildern’s checkered background included stints at the Google-Plex, right before Amazon completed its hostile takeover at the peak of the death swarm from variant; b.1.1.13 of 2023, so Guildern’s wry humor was lost on Leslei who was just looking for guidance on how to proceed.
+Hearing silence on a long distance transmission Guildern ventured, “Let me see if I can contact those parties and get clarification on your order; "Is there anything else I can help you with?”

-“Sir, thank you very much - it is just the sort of help I need.
+“Sir, thank you very much - that is just the sort of help I needed.
 Thank you very much for your kind assistance,” and Leslei hung up, comfortable knowing the most got said with the least.

-Almost as though their conversation had been participated; she hung up to a knock which opened to the tattooed leer of the Earl of Rye, 3rd Duke of Avignon; Archdai Tryump, holding high a bottle of Champagne Krug Clos d'Ambonnay 1995 - as an amateur sommelier she recognized the smell of leverage with each bubble she might coax from such a lush disposable.
+Almost as though their conversation had been participated; she hung up to a knock which opened to the tattooed leer of the Earl of Rye, 3rd Duke of Avignon; Archdai Tryump, holding high a bottle of Champagne Krug Clos d'Ambonnay 1995 - as an amateur sommelier, she recognized the smell of 'leverage' from each bubble she might be able to coax into such a lush disposable, (disposable lush).
 “Good of you to knock; your solicitor’s last message suggested my belongings would be on the doorstep when I returned.
 What do you want?”
 This was not said as invitation but from the business side of a closed portcullis.

-Gifted with an apparently eternal conceit, Monsieur Tryump replied, “two glasses if you have them;” Leslei’s ambiguous body language fanned his flame and he jutted his Gucci slipper into the doorframe with such docile supplication, she condescended to his entree - who didn’t want to savor a bottle of Krug Clos d'Ambonnay 1995 with royalty? miming the Hawaiian Shaka tippling and combat/peace for “look there” she thumbed over her shoulder, dismissing her new factotum and his precious liquid booty - and for those moments upon his arrival, she was pure mongoose; he a deaf, dumb and blind Cobra.
+Gifted with an apparently sociopathic conceit, Monsieur Tryump replied, “two glasses if you have them;” Leslei’s ambiguous body language fanned his flame and he jutted his Gucci slipper into the doorframe with such docile supplication, she condescended to his entreaty - who didn’t want to savor a bottle of Krug Clos d'Ambonnay 1995 with royalty? miming the Hawaiian Shaka tippling and combat/peace for “look there” she thumbed over her shoulder, dismissing her new factotum and his precious liquid booty - in those brief moments of his arrival, she was pure mongoose; he a deaf, dumb and blind Cobra.

 Leaning into this comedic opera; waiting for his return, Leslei settled into the sofa reaching behind her shoulder into the bookcase and pulling down a rolled cigarette from amongst the 1st editions, she laid the joint in plain view on the coffee table and unbuttoned her chemise to its optimum decollete.
 Like any good help, the Duke returned promptly and quietly with a bucket of ice, the bottle, two whiskey tumblers, and a dish towel.
 The Earl of Avignon mimed a magician pulling up his sleeves and rotating his palms in the universal gesture of all disingenuous magus; carefully wrapped the dish towel around the bottle’s neck spiraling it deep into the ice.
 In an act of unctuous aplomb, the Duke lifted the joint up to his lighter and lighting it masterfully like an opium den-master, inhaled deeply a number of times, blowing the smoke back out through his nostrils prior to each inhalation.